Special Operations Executive (SOE) Codes

 Patron, BE, 1944: proposed exfiltration of Prince Charles of Belgium, brother of the King; no progress by Aug 1944.

 Periwig, BE, 1941: sabotage mission, captured by Gestapo (few details in the file).

-Periwig, SP, 1944/1945: a plan for the planting of evidence on captured Germans (who would presumably be allowed to escape) which would lead to the belief that the real German underground resistance movement was being organised from Britain.
+Periwig, SP, 1944/1945: a plan for the planting of evidence on captured Germans (who would presumably be allowed to escape) which would lead to the belief that the real German underground resistance movement was being organized from Britain.
 There is no evidence in the file to suggest that it went ahead.

-Philotus, BE, Aug 1943: establishment of organization for reception and distribution of propaganda, attacks against pro-Fascists, and obstruction of work of collaborators.
+Philotus, BE, Aug 1943: establishment of an organization for reception and distribution of propaganda, attacks against pro-Fascists, and obstruction of work of collaborators.

-Phrynia, BE, Aug 1944: FN Liliane, to Osric, communications, information and reconnaissance for the chief of the area.
+Phrynia, BE, Aug 1944: FN Liliane, to Osric, communications, information, and reconnaissance for the chief of the area.

 Pilchard, FR, sabotage of Matisse works, Versailles, and Brewer Radio Paris at Allouis.

 Platypus, BE, Aug 1942: with Man Friday, mission with Belgian Surété & PWE to influence Belgian industry towards go-slow tactics, collection economic data; status mission questioned by ‘C’.

 Pointer, BE, Jul 1943: with Claudius, later W/T to Claudius, contact with escape organizations; but questions over contact with German agents.

 Polonius,BE, Jan 1944: FN Belt, to Tybalt, north of Nivelles.